casualwriter/powerpage/source/doc/pp-md-document.md

 ## Supported Markdown Syntax {markdown-syntax}

-The simple markdown parser support the basic syntax of [www.markdown.xyz/basic-syntax](https://www.markdown.xyz/basic-syntax/ "new")
+The simple markdown parser support the [Basic Markdown Syntax](https://www.markdownguide.org/basic-syntax/ "new")
 Some advanced syntax are also supported.
 Please refer below samples.

 ### Heading